strncat/strncat.github.io/_posts/math/2024-07-11-linear-algebra.md

         Lecture 2: Echelon Form and Reduced Echelon Form
        </a></li>
        <li><a href="/jekyll/update/2024/07/23/elementary-matrices.html">
-        Notes: More on Elementary Matrix Operations and Elementary Matrices
+        Study Notes: More on Elementary Matrix Operations and Elementary Matrices
        </a></li>
        <li><a href="/jekyll/update/2024/07/22/lec03-gaussian-elimination.html">
         Lecture 3: Gaussian Elimination